 - Use a carpet safe spot cleaning solution to blot the area until the remaining stain disappears.

-You can’t host a holiday party without delicious food and drinks.
-And the odds of getting through a festive gathering without a “Whoops!” are pretty slim.
+Spills happen.
+The odds of getting through life in your home without a “Whoops!” are pretty slim.
 Different spills call for different solutions.
-Here are two of the most common food & drink messes and how to handle them.
+Here are two common food & drink messes and how to handle them.

 - Blot (don’t rub) the stain immediately with a towel.